 - OBJECTIVE 2.1: Bring back the Annual Review of Information Science and Technology (ARIST). - TACTIC 2.1.1: Develop a proposal by January 2021 to bring back ARIST that includes consideration of an appropriate publishing platform.
 [Responsibility: Publications Committee and the ASIS&T Executive Director] - TACTIC 2.1.2: Implement ARIST by early 2023.
 [Responsibility: Publications Committee ASIS&T Executive Director] - OBJECTIVE 2.2: Develop and implement one or more new journals. - TACTIC 2.2.1: Develop a proposal by October 2021 to develop one or more new journals.
 [Responsibility: Publications Committee and the ASIS&T Executive Director] - TACTIC 2.2.2: Implement at least one new journal by early 2024.
-[Responsibility: Publications Committee and the ASIS&T Executive Director] - ❖ OBJECTIVE 2.3: Develop and implement an online communications vehicle (e.g., Information Matters; a blog) that regularly communicates latest trends and happenings in the information field to the public. - TACTIC 2.3.1: Develop a proposal by October 2021 to develop this new online communications vehicle.
+[Responsibility: Publications Committee and the ASIS&T Executive Director] - OBJECTIVE 2.3: Develop and implement an online communications vehicle (e.g., Information Matters; a blog) that regularly communicates latest trends and happenings in the information field to the public. - TACTIC 2.3.1: Develop a proposal by October 2021 to develop this new online communications vehicle.
 [Responsibility: Publications Committee and the ASIS&T Executive Director] - TACTIC 2.3.2: Implement this new online communications vehicle no later than 2022 [Responsibility: Publications Committee] where news about this online communications vehicle is regularly disseminated to the membership and key outside influencers [Responsibility: ASIS&T Executive Director and staff

-GOAL 3: Improve KnowledgeSharing Opportunities
+GOAL 3: Improve Knowledge-Sharing Opportunities

 - OBJECTIVE 3.1: Increase the quality and number of webinars/podcasts offered at times that allow participation by members around the world. - TACTIC 3.1.1: Develop a proposal by January 2021 to increase the impact (i.e., quality, number) and availability of webinars/podcasts to members around the world.
 [Responsibility: SIG Cabinet and Chapter Assembly] - TACTIC 3.1.2: Implement this proposal in 2021 doubling the number of webinars/podcasts by 2023.
-[Responsibility: SIG Cabinet and Chapter Assembly] - TACTIC 3.1.3: Develop and implement a process for webinar/podcast evaluation and acceptance no later than 2022.
-[Responsibility: Professional Development Committee] - OBJECTIVE 3.2: Develop and implement a plan for delivering a symposia series consisting of face-to-face meetings. - TACTIC 3.2.1: Develop a proposal by January 2021 to deliver a symposia series.
+[Responsibility: SIG Cabinet and Chapter Assembly] - TACTIC 3.1.3: Monitor and revise (based on member feedback) the process developed by the Professional Development Committee in 2019/2020 for webinar/ podcast evaluation and acceptance over the next five years.
+[Responsibility: ASIS&T Headquarters] - OBJECTIVE 3.2: Develop and implement a plan for delivering a symposia series consisting of face-to-face or virtual meetings. - TACTIC 3.2.1: Develop a proposal by January 2021 to deliver a symposia series.
 [Responsibility: Research Engagement Committee] - TACTIC 3.2.2: Implement this proposal no later than 2022 with annual performance metrics reporting and corrections taking place to 2025.
 [Responsibility: Research Engagement Committee] - OBJECTIVE 3.3: Develop and implement a plan for delivering a 24-hour global conference. - TACTIC 3.3.1: Develop a proposal by January 2021 to deliver a 24-hour global series.
 [Responsibility: Professional Development Committee] - TACTIC 3.3.2: Implement this proposal no later than 2022 with annual performance metrics reporting and corrections taking place to 2025.
 [Responsibility: Professional Development Committee] - OBJECTIVE 3.4: Develop and implement a plan for a research/practice institute that can operate at a break even or profit. - TACTIC 3.4.1: Develop a proposal by January 2021 to develop and implement a research/practice institute.
-[Responsibility: Professional Development Committee] - TACTIC 3.4.2: Implement this proposal no later than 2022 with annual performance metrics reporting and corrections taking place to 2025.
+Consider using the previous IA Summit mode as a guide.
 [Responsibility: Professional Development Committee]

-GOAL 3: Improve KnowledgeSharing Opportunities
+GOAL 3: Improve Knowledge-Sharing Opportunities